 The Big House (1930) Director: George Hill

-The Big House was a smash hit MGM film.
-It is largely known for being one of the first of the great prison films in Hollywood.
-It was inspired by a series of highly publicized prison breaks in the 1920s.
-The film launched Wallace Beery’s career, as he became the highest paid actor within two years, and he was nominated for an Academy Award for Best Actor.
-He later went on to win the award.
-The Big House was also nominated by the Academy for Best Picture, losing to All Quiet on the Western Front.
-It won two other Academy Awards.
+The Big House was a smash hit MGM film of the ’30s.
+It is largely known for being one of the first of the great prison films in Hollywood history, drawing inspiration from a series of highly publicized prison breaks in the 1920s.
+The film launched Wallace Beery’s career, as he became the highest paid actor in Hollywood within two years.
+He was nominated for an Academy Award for Best Actor (he later won the award for 1931’s The Champ).
+The Big House was also nominated for Best Picture, losing to All Quiet on the Western Front.

-The Big House is a dated film and is slow moving, but is still an entertaining picture and is important as the first big prison break movie in Hollywood.
+The Big House is a dated film and is slow moving, not one I would soon return to, but it is still an entertaining picture and maintains its importance as the first big prison break movie in Hollywood.